Partner / Honolulu

 Lucas K. Love

-Lucas Love is an Associate in the firm's Honolulu office and a member of its Tax Practice Group.
-His practice includes advising local, mainland, and foreign companies and individuals on domestic and international corporate transactions, tax and estate planning, trust administration, and trust litigation.
-Prior to joining Carlsmith, Lucas was an associate with Baker & McKenzie in Palo Alto, California, where he advised some of Silicon Valley's largest companies on a variety of international tax planning and federal tax controversy matters, including a global spin-off of a US multinational corporation's line of business in over 25 countries.
+Lucas Love is a Partner in the firm's Honolulu office and a member of its tax practice group.
+His practice includes tax planning for business transactions, international tax planning and compliance, tax controversy and audit defense, estate planning for large estates and small business owners, trust and estate administration, and non-profit organization formation and administration.
+Prior to joining Carlsmith, Lucas was an associate with Baker & McKenzie in Palo Alto, California, where he advised some of Silicon Valley's largest companies on a variety of international tax planning and federal tax controversy matters.
 Prior to law school, Lucas was an accountant at Ernst & Young in Honolulu, Hawaii, where he audited the financial statements of some of Hawaii’s largest companies.
 In addition to his law degree, he has a master's degree in accounting and is a Certified Public Accountant (not in public practice).

-strategies out of Hawaii by clients located in Japan, Korea, China, Taiwan, Singapore, Germany, Canada and Guam; prepared employment agreements to provide for Section 409A deferred compensation arrangements; and assisted individuals in properly reporting their foreign financial assets, including those individuals seeking protection under the Offshore Voluntary Disclosure Program (OVDP) and Streamlined Procedures.
+Lucas has structured tax-efficient inbound investments and exit strategies into and out of Hawaii by clients located in Japan, Korea, China, Taiwan, Singapore, Germany, and Canada.
+Lucas also advises local clients with their tax reporting obligations as to foreign assets and income, including those individuals seeking protection under the Offshore Voluntary Disclosure Program (OVDP) and Streamlined Procedures.

 - Selected for the 2017 Emerging Young Business Leaders Program by the Honolulu Japanese Chamber of Commerce